Lukasveiga/customers-users-transactions/README.md

 # customers-users-transactions
-API that allows consumers to know all transactions for a given user
+API that allows customers to know all transactions for a given user